If you think it has become harder to make your customers happy these past couple of decades, you’re right.

 This is why many companies now employ a team of online customer service agents, content moderators, and online reputation management experts.
 With people who monitor online conversations about your brand, you’ll know what others are saying about you, enabling you to handle the issues before they get out of control.

 Fiercer Business Competition

 As though the struggles mentioned so far aren’t enough, brands should also watch out for their competitors.
 They can’t slack off, they can’t stop innovating, and they can’t ever be complacent about their performance even if they are indeed doing a laudable job.
 Customers can swiftly switch brands if they find a company that offers something more valuable or unique.

-In fact, there’s surely more competition nowadays, especially as the Internet enabled aspiring entrepreneurs to put up their own virtual businesses instantly.
+In fact, there’s surely more competition nowadays, during the ordeal of COVID, many employees lost or quit their jobs and started their own businesses increasing the number of competitors that you face, and aspiring entrepreneurs to put up their own virtual businesses instantly.
 Building a physical store is no longer the only way to launch products and make money.
+Many of these innovators have been producing their products in the comfort of their own homes and shipping them out to their customers’ homes, delivering their products or services with personal touches.
 This also means customers have countless choices regarding which brands to follow and which products to buy.